navidk381/py3gazebo_x/README.md

 # Py3Gazebo_x: A modified Gazebo-ROS bridge

 This is a modified version of a repo called `Py3Gazebo`.
-See [Py3Gazebo README.md](src/py3gazebo_x/README.md).

 Parrot-Sphinx simulator does NOT support [gazebo_ros_pkgs](http://wiki.ros.org/gazebo_ros_pkgs), which is a set of ROS packages that provide the necessary interfaces to simulate a robot in the Gazebo 3D rigid body simulator for robots.
 It integrates with ROS using ROS messages, services and dynamic reconfigure.

-This folder has to be **cut and paste** to a **catkin workspace** (e.g., next to dsl__projects__construction package).
+This folder has to be cloned in **catkin workspace** (e.g., next to dsl__projects__construction package).
 When you `catkin build` this, you can have a Gazebo-ROS bridge/interface that is compatible with Parrot-Sphinx simulator.
 Using this repo you can listen to the ground truth data published in the Gazebo environment (e.g., `/gazebo/default/pose/info`) and publish it as ROS message.

 You need to have `trollius` installed on your machine for the  asynchronous capabilities required.